deannotdavid/py-lmc/README.md

 while the example files use the extension .lmc, any text file will be accepted.

-NOTE: HLT statements are enforced in this implementation. please use HLT statements in your program to prevent errors
+HLT statements should be used if DAT statements are used. for example: a simple program such as `random.lmc` in the example files does not need one.

+comments are also not supported: they will raise an error if they are included in your code.

 # how to run: